You are here

 The last of the "old-timers", Jim Grant, retired in 2004 and now resides at his lakeside home on Lake Nebagamon.
 Tim Demko left the department in 2007 to return to the oil industry and once again is doing great things with ExxonMobil.
 The department was fortunate to be able to replace Tim with Karen Gran.
 Karen is a fluvial geomorphologist who received her Ph.D. in 2005 from the University of Washington.
 She joined the department in 2007.

 In 2008 the department was able to hire Bryan Bandli as our full time Lab Manager, to run the new SEM lab.
-Bryan received a Master's degree from the University of Idaho in 2002 and, believe it or not, moved to Duluth Minnesota from Duluth, Georgia.
+Bryan received a Master's degree from the University of Idaho in 2002 and, believe it or not, moved to Duluth, Minnesota from Duluth, Georgia.
+We also had the pleasure of welcoming Jim Miller to our faculty, with a joint appointment between NRRI and UMD.

-So, as of fall 2009 the Department consists of Ron Morton, Penny Morton, Tom Johnson, Howard Mooers, Nigel Wattrus, Erik Brown, Christina Gallup, John Swenson, Vicki Hansen, John Goodge, Karen Gran, Steve Coleman and Bryan Bandli.
-John Green and Charlie Matsch are in the department most days and Dick Ojakangas drops by when not traveling.
-We also see Rip Rapp and Jim Grant occasionally when they stop in Duluth.
+By the end of decade, the Department consisted of Ron Morton, Penny Morton, Tom Johnson, Howard Mooers, Nigel Wattrus, Erik Brown, Christina Gallup, John Swenson, Vicki Hansen, John Goodge, Karen Gran, Steve Colman, Jim Miller, and Bryan Bandli.
+Many of the old guard were still around, with John Green and Charlie Matsch in the office most days; Dick Ojakangas still coming around for seminars when in town; Rip Rapp and Jim Grant visiting occasionally when they stop in Duluth; and Tim Holst working in the Associate Dean’s office.